-We will use NYU Classes regularly to email you, post lecture notes, post case studies, readings, and other course material so please make sure you are correctly registered and checking the course site on a regular basis.
+We will use NYU Classes regularly to post lecture notes, readings, and other course material.
+Please make sure you are correctly registered and checking the course site on a regular basis.

 Academic Integrity

 Integrity is critical to the learning process and to all that we do here at NYU Stern.
 As members of our community, all students agree to abide by the NYU Stern Student Code of Conduct, which includes a commitment to: